prodev1324/prodev-front/README.md

 Big features are also welcome but if you want to see your contributions included in Taiga codebase we strongly recommend you start by initiating a chat though our [mailing list](http://groups.google.co.uk/d/forum/taigaio)

-#### Code of Conduct ####

-Help us keep the Taiga Community open and inclusive.
-Please read and follow our [Code of Conduct](https://github.com/taigaio/code-of-conduct/blob/master/CODE_OF_CONDUCT.md).

-#### License ####

-Every code patch accepted in taiga codebase is licensed under [AGPL v3.0](http://www.gnu.org/licenses/agpl-3.0.html).
-You must be careful to not include any code that can not be licensed under this license.

-Please read carefully [our license](https://github.com/taigaio/taiga-front/blob/master/LICENSE) and ask us if you have any questions as well as the [Contribution policy](https://github.com/taigaio/taiga-front/blob/master/CONTRIBUTING.md).

-Emoji provided free by [Twemoji](https://github.com/twitter/twemoji)

 #### Bug reports, enhancements and support ####